 Enrolled students wishing to take a course at another college and transfer the credits to Olin must obtain prior approval from the CSTB.
 A student will need to provide detailed information about the school and the course including, but not limited to, a course description and syllabus.
 Minimal conditions to determine appropriate schools and courses are 1) the institution must be accredited, and 2) the institution should offer, at minimum, Bachelor degree programs.
-NOTE: In general, Olin does not accept transfer credit from Community Colleges.
+NOTE: In general, Olin does not accept transfer credit from community colleges.
 On-line courses may be accepted provided that items 1 and 2 above are fulfilled.
-Pre-approval forms can be found at: http://star.olin.edu [1].